-Knuckles of any kind are illegal in Texas, brass knuckles or otherwise.
+Knuckles of any kind are illegal in Texas; brass knuckles or even a cute cat keychain.
 The Texas Penal Code lists this under their Weapons policies, or Chapter 46.
 Here’s the full text from the Texas Penal Code:

 “Knuckles” means any instrument that consists of finger rings or guards made of a hard substance and that is designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.

-Those cute animal self defense keychains are included in this definition as they are indeed adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.
-And since that kitty self defense keychain slides seamlessly over your index and middle fingers to rest on your knuckles, well, there’s little room for interpretation on the law.
+Those pointed cat ears self-defense keychains are included in this definition as they are indeed adapted for the purpose of inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.
+And since that cute kitty keychain slides seamlessly over your index and middle fingers to rest on your knuckles, well, there’s little room for interpretation on the law.

 View this post on Instagram